SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

-If you try to access those properties from outside the actor, like you would with an instance of a class, you'll get a compile-time error;
+If you try to access those properties from outside the actor, like you would with an instance of a class, you'll get a compile-time error.
-for example:
+For example:

 ::